Minnesota man arrested in connection with killing of Los Angeles model found in refrigerator

-A 41-year-old Minnesota man was in custody today in connection with the September killing of a model who was severely beaten, bound, gagged and stuffed inside the refrigerator of her downtown Los Angeles apartment.
+A 41-year-old Minnesota man was arrested Wednesday in connection with the September killing of a model, who was severely beaten, bound, gagged and stuffed inside the refrigerator of her downtown Los Angeles apartment.

 Mooney, the sister of Guyanese pop singer Jourdin Pauline, was found dead in her apartment in the 200 block of South Figueroa Street around 3:55 p.m.
 Sept.
 12.